mwouts/jupytext/README.md

 ### Writing notebooks as plain text

 You like to work with scripts?
-The good news is that plain scripts, which you can draft and test in your favorite IDE, open naturally as notebooks in Jupyter when using Jupytext.
-Run the notebook in Jupyter to generate the outputs, [associate](#paired-notebooks) an `.ipynb` representation, save and share your research!
+The good news is that plain scripts, which you can draft and test in your favorite IDE, open transparently as notebooks in Jupyter when using Jupytext.
+Run the notebook in Jupyter to generate the outputs, [associate](#paired-notebooks) an `.ipynb` representation, save and share your research as either a plain script or as a traditional Jupyter notebook with outputs.

 ### Code refactoring